emperlium/lib-audio-pulseaudio/README.md

 - buffer\_in

-    Scalar that'll be used to pull PCM data from.
+    Scalar that'll be used to pull/ push PCM data from/ to.

 - buffer\_secs